THE CREW

 Margaret Wind

-Born in Auckland, Margaret's passion for the sea was ignited by her grandfather, a former ship’s master at Sanford.
-Over the years, she has spent countless hours sailing her own boats and held support roles in maritime events such as Whitbread and the Louis Vuitton Cup.
+Auckland-born, Margaret's love for the sea was inspired by her grandfather, a former ship's master with Sanford.
+She has spent over 30 years immersed in the maritime sector, sailing her own boats, and contributing to iconic maritime events such as the Whitbread Round the World Race and Louis Vuitton Cup.

 Contact Margaret: 027 481 8360